Skip to Content

 Raising Up New Leaders

 The best leaders don’t just see their own potential; they see the potential in others.
 Where have you had to identify potential indigenous leaders?
 How have you trained and supported them?
-When you gave them the reigns, what kind of success did you see?
+When you gave them the reins, what kind of success did you see?

 Raising up new leaders is a highly valued skill in the business world — and one that few people can show that they’ve done successfully.
 If you’ve planted a church, this is an area where you can shine.